-REAL-HEALTH programme is a major 3 year programme funded by the Barts Charity following the award in October 2018 of a £2.2 million grant.
+REAL-HEALTH is a major programme funded by Barts Charity, following the award of a £2.2 million grant in October 2018.

 - REAL-HEALTH CHILD HEALTH (Childhood obesity and congenital disorders)

 - REAL-HEALTH CARDIOVASCULAR (Triple aim of blood pressure control, high intensity statin use and bleeding reduction)

 Using software tools, guidelines and educational resources, each project helps healthcare practitioners to deliver equitable health services in the ethnically and socially diverse populations of North East London.

 REAL-HEALTH builds on the Discovery Data Service programme, funded by local NHS Clinical Commissioning Groups and Endeavour Health charity.
 REAL-HEALTH will support the development of clinical, business and research intelligence using the Discovery Data Service as the underlying linked data.